英文字典中文字典

 • Chaldea | Babylonian, Mesopotamian, Sumerian | Britannica

-Chaldea, land in southern Babylonian bordering the head of the Persian Gult between the Arabian desert and the Euphrates delta It is frequenly mentioned in the Old Testament
+Chaldea, land in southern Babylonia (modern southern Iraq) frequently mentioned in the Old Testament Strictly speaking, the name should be applied to the land bordering the head of the Persian Gulf between the Arabian desert and the Euphrates delta

 • The Chaldean Dynasty and the Rise of the Neo-Babylonian Empire